"Partners" are individuals at social and other organisations who refer individuals to Beam, or who help Beam provide services to Members.

 We are allowed to use your data where you have specifically consented.
 In order for your consent to be valid:

 We seek consent from our Members for various processing activities.
 Details of these are set out on our Member consent and privacy form.
+We also keep campaign pages up on the website when Members ask Beam to do so.

 You have the right to withdraw your consent at any time.
 We have set out details regarding how you can go about this above.